gillianbc/react-udemy/README.md

 `live-server public`

+# How Does It Work?
+We have a very simple `index.html` that has a `<div>` in the body with an id of `app`.
+This is where our react application will be rendered.

+index.html uses two scripts for react:
+- react.development.js
+- react-dom.development.js
+plus our react application script - app.js

+Our app.js renders our main React component (IndecisionApp) which renders the other React components.
+A React component is simply a class that inherits from React.Component.
+Each React component has a render() method.

+`ReactDOM.render(<IndecisionApp/>, document.getElementById('app'))`

 # Notes
 ## If / Then  (no Else)
 I use the ternary where I need two options, x ? a : b  which reads as "if some condition then a else b"